kleintom/Cstitch/README.md

     * Added support for choosing colors by DMC or Anchor floss name/number when editing your pattern
     * Enabled 1-1 squaring; in other words, each pixel of your original image becomes a square in your final pattern
+* April 28, 2015 update: bug fix (only affects Linux users)

 Beta version 0.9.5 released on May 5, 2014:
 * Updates for internationalization